IndyInsiders.com - STILL The Hook Up!

 CWF's Rising Generation League takes center stage on Saturday July 22nd with HEY MAN, CAN WE BORROW YOUR VAN?! at the Mid Atlantic Sportatorium in Gibsonville NC!
 Tickets are available now at http://cwf247.ecwid.com!

-CWF Mid-Atlantic returns to action on Saturday April 29th for the first-ever CWF 80's NIGHT at the Mid Atlantic Sportatorium in Gibsonville NC!
+CWF Mid Atlantic returns to action on Saturday June 24th for CWF ABSOLUTE JUSTICE 2017 at the Mid Atlantic Sportatorium in Gibsonville NC!
 VIP and SUPER VIP tickets are available now at http://cwf247.ecwid.com!

 "People still totally freak when I tell them that I stopped watching wrestling on television in 2001, the night Vince McMahon's face showed up on WCW's big screen to be exact.
 Everyone swears I need to know what's going on in WWE in order to put on a wrestling event.
 It hasn't stopped me yet, if I need inspiration I simply dig out my collection of wrestling tapes from the 80's and 90's, and yes, that includes WWF, WCW, WCCW, UWF, and the rest of the alphabet soup that makes up today's wrestling. - Randy "Randolph" Hedrick